William Marshall (tennis): Architectural career

-W.C.
+One of his specialisms was tennis courts; these include a clubhouse and real tennis court for the Clare and Trinity Tennis Courts in Cambridge (1890), now part of a grade-II-listed building, as well as courts at the Queen's Club in London.

+He was an original member of the Art Workers' Guild.

+Tennis

 Marshall was a defensive player who was no match for the aggressive Gore in the final, the Wimbledon local winning 6–1, 6–2, 6–4 in 48 minutes.
-There was a formally dressed crowd of about 200 who paid a shilling each to stand and watch; there were no bleachers.
+There was a formally dressed crowd of about 200 who paid a shilling each to stand and watch; there were no stands.
 A field of 22 competitors assembled to play and had to finish by Thursday because an important cricket match was scheduled for Friday.

 He also reached the third round in the 1879 tournament where he was defeated by eventual champion John Hartley.

-He married Margaret Anna Lloyd and had six children.
-His daughter, Frances Partridge, well-known for her connections with the Bloomsbury Group, was a diarist.
+Personal life

+He married Margaret Anna Lloyd, the daughter of the New Zealander J. F. Lloyd, an archdeacon; the couple had six children, three sons and three daughters.
+Margaret Marshall was a noted suffragist.
+The family lived in Bedford Square in Bloomsbury, until Marshall's retirement in 1908, when they moved to Tweenways (now Leigh Heights), a house he had built near Hindhead in Surrey in the 1880s.